skyss0fly/CrashTransferPM4/README.md

 **NOTE: Not all server crashes can be detected by a plugin or even the server in some rare cases (like a process force kill).
 Therefore, this plugin cannot be 100% certain of a crash if the server is not shutdown properly, or if the server never disables the plugin.**
 ------------------------------
 UPDATE LOG:
-- V1.2.5 : BUMPED API FOR PM5 BETA DEVELOPMENT!
-- V1.2.7 : RENAMED PLUGIN TO CrashTransferPM5
+- V1.2.7: THIS PLUGIN IS JUST FOR PM4!!
+IF YOU WANT THE BETA PM5 VERSION GO TO THIS LINK: https://github.com/skyss0fly/CrashTransferPM5

 TODO LIST:
 - add SimpleNPC And Slapper Support